cchitsiang/awesome-stars/README.md

 - [Homebrew/homebrew-cask](https://github.com/Homebrew/homebrew-cask) - 🍻 A CLI workflow for the administration of macOS applications distributed as binaries
 - [giginet/xcprofiler](https://github.com/giginet/xcprofiler) - :chart_with_upwards_trend: CLI to profile compilation time of Swift project
 - [michelson/dante-stories](https://github.com/michelson/dante-stories) - A self hosted Medium platform built with Ruby on Rails
-- [octobox/octobox](https://github.com/octobox/octobox) - 📮Untangle your GitHub Notifications
+- [octobox/octobox](https://github.com/octobox/octobox) - 📮 Untangle your GitHub Notifications
 - [sinclairtarget/um](https://github.com/sinclairtarget/um) - Create and maintain your own man pages so you can remember how to do stuff
 - [forem/forem](https://github.com/forem/forem) - For empowering community 🌱
 - [estiens/world_cup_json](https://github.com/estiens/world_cup_json) - Rails backend for a scraper that outputs World Cup data as JSON